-Sometimes, people will combine their gasoline log and their mileage log.
+Sometimes, people will combine their gasoline log and their vehicle mileage log in their deductions.
 You may want to do this for a variety of reasons: tracking your monthly spending or figuring out your real fuel efficiency and how that relates to your costs.
 If you plan to take the mileage deduction, you don't have to keep a gas logbook.

 There are often questions about what the IRS will accept when it comes to proof of mileage.
-The documentation can often have many names: mileage log, mileage log book, mileage sheets or mileage books.
-Whatever you call it, know the IRS will accept digital versions, as long as it has the information covered previous section.
+The documentation can often have many names: mileage log, mileage log book, mileage form, mileage tracker form, mileage sheets or mileage books.
+Whatever you call it, know the IRS will accept digital versions, as long as it has the information covered in the previous section.

-We advise maintaining digital mileage sheets because you may have to keep this up to five years after you file a deduction.
+We advise maintaining digital mileage sheets because you may have to save these for up to five years after you file a deduction.
 A physical mileage book can easily get lost or damaged, which may cause trouble down the road.

 The IRS requires records but it doesn't dictate how you keep them.
-You can keep a manual mileage log, a spreadsheet or a mileage tracking app like MileIQ.
+There is no specific IRS mileage log template.
+Thus you can keep a simple mileage log using a standard business mileage log template, a spreadsheet such as an Excel mileage log template, or a mileage tracking app like MileIQ.

 Tracking mileage might not seem like a big deal, especially if you work from home or have a home office, or somewhere close to your workplace.
 But if you travel for business, a mileage log can really help you save money on your taxes.you know that the miles can really add up.
 And this is where having a mileage log becomes valuable.